ealonsogzl/MuSA/README.md

 The support of other variables like liquid water content, density, ice content etc.  could be relatively easily implemented on demand.

 ### Data assimilation algorithms
-There several different data assimilation algortihms and resampling algorithms implemented in MuSA.
-Some testing should be done when developing data assimilation experiments, as the performance may be different depending on the problem to solve, and regarding the litearature there is not a clear winner.
+There are different different data assimilation algortihms and resampling algorithms implemented in MuSA.
+Some testing should be done when developing data assimilation experiments, as the performance may be different depending on the problem to solve, and regarding the literature there is not a clear winner.
 Also, the computational cost will be different, and may be a strong conditioner in some situations.

 Filters:
 -   Particle Filter (PF (C))